• Alfred M. Hallmark

 Brooks County is named for James A. Brooks who was the first county judge and a state legislator.
 The county seat is Falfurrias.

 As the picture to the left depicts, Brooks County is rural.
-To my eye Falfurrias is a neat and tidy town and doesn't show the decay a lot of south Texas seem to be suffering from.
+To my eye Falfurrias is a neat and tidy town and doesn't show the decay that a lot of south Texas seems to be suffering from.
 The Courthouse was maintained and the town appearred to be alive.

 As far as the markers go we captured all but the Town of Flowella which we could not locate, I've reached out to Brooks County Historical Commission to see if this marker still exists,